karinayang454/seq2seq/REPORT.md

 For both models, action prediction performed better than target prediction, which is expected since there are less classes in action (11 vs. 83).
 Exact match for both models was also near 0, as expected, since the output sequences are quite long.

 The encoder decoder with the additional attention mechanism performed significantly worse compared to the model without attention.
 It was likely difficult for the model to effectively learn which word to attend to during training, so the noisy information from attention would have caused the poor performance.
-Perhaps if I used instruction level attention instead, or if I simply trained for a longer period of time, the attention-based model would perform better.
+Perhaps if I used instruction level attention instead (hierarchical), or if I simply trained for a longer period of time, the attention-based model would perform better.

+Though I did not implement the transformer based model, I believe that with sufficient training, the model should result in better accuracy (and quicker computation!) than the LSTM encoder-decoder models.
+However, more data may be needed to see this improvement in performance, unless we are just freeze + finetuning a Transformer based model.

 Training and Validation graphs can be found in `outputs/experiments/s2s` and `outputs/experiments/s2s_attention`.